antarctica/metadata-library/README.md

 1. create a release branch
 2. close release in `CHANGELOG.md`
 3. bump package version using `poetry version`
-4. push changes, merge the release branch into `master` and tag with version
+4. push changes, merge the release branch into `main` and tag with version

 ## Feedback